marle3003/mokapi/docs/guides/ldap/overview.md

 # numEntries: 3
 ```

-To query for the `cn=alice,dc=example,dc=com` user entry, use a command like.
+To query the cn=alice,dc=example,dc=com user entry, you can use a command like the following:
-This command will return the details of the alice entry under dc=example,dc=com.

 ```bash
 ldapsearch -x -h localhost -p 389 -b "dc=example,dc=com" "(cn=alice)"